sergeiz2/koubit-research/WorkingWithMWO/README.md

 ## Getting Started

+### Prerequisites

 This process was tested with Windows 10 Home, AWRDE 15 and 16, and Python 3.8.10.
 Officially the requirements are as follows:

 * **Python 3.7** or later
    * Python can be downloaded either from [Python Org](https://www.python.org/) or from from [Anaconda](https://www.anaconda.com/).
 If installing directly from Python Org, your Python install directory and the `/scripts` directory should both be added to your 'PATH' Environemental Variable in Windows.

-     **NOTE 1:** The Anaconda installation guide recommends against adding Anaconda Python to your `PATH`; instead the proper libraries can be installed in the conda environment in which your code will run, and the appropriate environment can be selected in your IDE or activated before executing your code.
+     NOTE 1: The Anaconda installation guide recommends against adding Anaconda Python to your `PATH`; instead the proper libraries can be installed in the conda environment in which your code will run, and the appropriate environment can be selected in your IDE or activated before executing your code.
 That said, Anaconda's installation was the only Python installation *I used* and so I added it to my `PATH` anyways.

-     **NOTE 2:** [pypiwin32]()is not available on conda channels.
+     NOTE 2: [pypiwin32]()is not available on conda channels.
 Initially, I installed the packages I could with the Conda package manager and the rest with PIP, but this is also generally recommended against, since PIP and Conda don't always play nice together, but again, it worked for me.
 See more detail below.

 * **pip3** is included by default with the Python binary installers starting with Python 3.4.
 You may need to install it explicitly if you're not using a Conda environment, though it's also a requirement for installing **pywin32** (below) so if going the Conda environement route, Conda will install it for you.

+* **Python IDE** an Integrated Development Environment which supports code completion will be very helpful for working with the AWRDE API.
+VScode with the Python extension is recommended by AWR, but they also note that
+  >   PyCharm, Spyder, and Wing are IDEs that have been verified to work with pyawr and code-completion.

 ### Installing [**pywin32**](https://pypi.org/project/pywin32/)

 This is a library which caused me some trouble.
 From the package description:
    >  The Python for Win32 (pywin32) extension provides access to many of the Windows APIs from Python.
    >  ## Binaries